VanWrinkle/Crumbs_App/server/README.md

 ```

 On Failure:
-- [ ] HTTP Method: `400 Bad Request`
-  - Issued in cases where the queries are invalid
 - [ ] HTTP Method: `404 Not Found`
   - Issued in cases where the parent crumb does not exist
 - [ ] HTTP Method: `500 Internal Server Error`